frieger/visitext/readme.md

 ## How to run the example ##

-Place the `MutantExample` project into your workspace and MUTANT should generate the model files.
+Place the `MutantExample` project into your workspace and MUTANT should generate the model files for all contained test classes.
 You can verify this by deleting the files in the `mutant/` directory and rebuilding the `MutantExample` project.

 ### Building ###